Sivasabitha-IT-Arunbalaji-CSE/ShopCart/README.md

 # **Shopcart - E-Commerce Site**

-Shop Cart is a modern, responsive e-commerce platform built for **Crystal Delta** by teammate **Arunbalaji" and "Sivasabitha"** using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+Shop Cart is a modern, responsive e-commerce platform built for **Crystal Delta** by teammate **"Arunbalaji" and "Sivasabitha"** using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It allows users to browse a wide range of products, manage their shopping cart, and place orders.
 The platform also includes an admin panel for managing products, orders, and users.

 ## Features:
 - **Product Browsing**: Users can view a variety of products, filter by categories, and sort based on price or popularity.